housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 [Source: comScore 2017 U.S. Mobile App Report](https://www.comscore.com/Insights/Presentations-and-Whitepapers/2017/The-2017-US-Mobile-App-Report)
 {: comscore app report}

-In comScore's 2017 U.S. Mobile App Report, it was found that the average user spends 16x more time on popular native apps than the mobile web.
+In comScore's [2017 U.S. Mobile App Report](https://www.comscore.com/Insights/Presentations-and-Whitepapers/2017/The-2017-US-Mobile-App-Report), it was found that the average user spends 16x more time on popular native apps than the mobile web.
 As mobile device consumers, we are far more likely to spend more time on native apps than we do on the mobile browser.
 However, mobile web pages still received over _twice as many_ unique monthly visitors than native apps.
-This is due to a multitude of reasons, including the convenience, security and simplicity of just typing a URL into an address bar instead of installing an entire app.
+This is due to a multitude of reasons, including the convenience, security and simplicity of just typing a URL into an address bar instead of installing an entire application.

-So how can we make sure that the users that discover our web pages on their mobile phones, or any device for that matter, have a great experience?
-There are many different ways, and we'll go through how applying the techniques behind the PRPL pattern can help.
-But before we dive into specific techniques and browser resource hints, let's take a little time talking about how the web works for a bit.
+So how can we make sure that the users that discover our web pages on any device have a great experience?
+There are quite a few ways, and we'll go through some specific techniques and browser resource hints in this article.
+But before we dive in, let's take a little time to talk about how the web works.

-When we open a web browser on a mobile device (or tablet or desktop) and type something into the URL address bar and press `Enter`, a request is sent to a remote server somewhere.
+When we open a web browser on a mobile device (or tablet or desktop) and type something into the address bar and press `Enter`, a request is sent to a remote server somewhere.

 ![Request to remote server](assets/thinking-prpl/request.png "Request to remote server"){: .article-image-with-border }

-After a certain period of time, the server responds with the content that the browser needs.
-This is usually in the shape of an HTML document.
+After a certain period of time, the server responds with content that the browser needs.
+This usually takes shape of an HTML document.
 The underlying application protocol used by the web (HTTP) works using this _request-response_ pattern.

 Once the browser retrieves the initial HTML document, the next thing it needs to do is parse through the contents of the file in order to determine what other resources it needs.
 For each external resource it finds, it has to make a separate request.
-These resources can include CSS files for styling, JavaScript for dynamic content or even static images for example.
+These resources can include CSS files for styling, JavaScript for dynamic content or even static images.

 ![Requests and responses](assets/thinking-prpl/request-response.gif "Requests and responses"){: .article-image-with-border }

-With a typical webpage - multiple _round trips_ are usually needed in order to get all of the content that the user needs to see.
+Multiple round trips are usually needed for a typical webpage in order to get all of the content that the user needs to see.

 # Link Preload

-Let's assume that the following markup represents the HTML document that our browser receives on the initial request:
+Let's assume that the following markup represents the HTML document that our browser receives in the initial request:

 {% highlight html %}
 <html lang="en">